tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

 ## Confusion matrices and accuracy scores

-* The overall success rate is the number of correct classifica- tions divided by the total number of classifications:
+* The overall success rate is the number of correct classifications divided by the total number of classifications:
     *<img src="./img/2/18.png" alt="alt text">
     * Error Rate = 1 - Success Rate
-* In a multiclass prediction, the result on a test set is often displayed as a two- dimensional **confusion matrix** with a row and column for each class.
+* In a multiclass prediction, the result on a test set is often displayed as a twodimensional **confusion matrix** with a row and column for each class.
 Each matrix element shows the number of test examples for which the actual class is the row and the predicted class is the column.
 * To make this calculation fairer, we'd need to subtract the correct predictions that could have done by a random predictor.
 This is called the Kappa statistic.
-    * Kappa is calculated as (CorrectPredictionsByTheModel - CorrectPredictionsByRandomSelection) / (TotalSamples -
+    * Kappa is calculated as (CorrectPredictionsByTheModel CorrectPredictionsByRandomSelection) / (TotalSamples - CPBRS).
-      CPBRS).
     * The max value for Kappa is 100%.
     * Kappa statistic is used to measure the agreement between predicted and observed categorizations of a dataset,